korean beauty guides

 [source: Kantar Korea]

 Based on the evidence, it is clear that the so-called “10 Step Korean Skin Care Routine” was never a reality when the myth first gained popularity in the US back in 2015.
 In fact, it is even less of a reality now.
-Historically, Korean women did have somewhat elaborate skin care routines consisting of around 6-7 steps.
-However, in recent years, they have simplified their routines to just 2-3 daily steps.
+Historically, Korean women did have a relatively elaborate skin care routines consisting of around 6-7 steps, but in recent years they have simplified their routines to just 2-3 daily steps.

 Personal Considerations

-Shortly after the first articles on the “10 Step Korean Skin Care Routine” were published in the US, many beauty editors recognised the potential to craft a narrative around the elaborate beauty rituals originating from Asia.
-Terms such as “unusual,” “eccentric,” or “weird” quickly became linked to Korean Beauty practices.
-This tendency to view it as something foreign and different can be traced back to Edward Said’s concept of “Orientalism.”
+Shortly after the first articles on the “10 Step Korean Skincare Routine” appeared in the US, some beauty editors saw the idea of this elaborate routine as an opportunity to create a story around the extravagant beauty rituals coming from Asia.
+Words like “unusual”, “eccentric” or “weird” immediately started to be associated with Korean Beauty practices.
+This othering attitude can be attributed to what Edward Said described as “Orientalism“.

 “Orientalism can be discussed and analysed as the corporate institution of dealing with the Orient – dealing with it by making statements about it, authorising views of it, describing it, by teaching it, settling it, ruling over it; in short, Orientalism as a Western style of dominating restructuring and having the authority over the Orient.”